-You also have the ability to add more or less depending on how large your turkey is.
-If you’re looking to cook a turkey breast in your Instant Pot then you could add more since it is smaller.
+- You also have the ability to add more or less depending on how large your turkey is.

-- Trivet – the one that comes with your Instant Pot works great, you can get a replacement trivet here
+- Trivet – the one that comes with your Instant Pot works great, you can get a replacement online if you lost yours

-- Turkey – thawed, 8 lbs. will fit in an 8 qt. pot
+- Turkey – thawed, 8 pound turkeys will fit in an 8 qt. pot

 - Garlic whole cloves

-- Vegetable broth – way better than using water
+- Vegetable or chicken broth – way better than using water

 - Have slid slices of lemon under the skin too